 This page was written on 14 July 2017

 I have just watched a superb programme that I had recorded from Sky Arts.
 The concert opened with Mendelssohn’s Symphony No 1 – which he had composed when he was only 15 years old.
 When I was 15 years old, and planning a career as a professional musician, I was still struggling with four-part harmony and counterpoint.
 The London premiere of Mendelssohn’s Symphony No 1 was given at the Royal Philharmonic Society in London on 25 May 1829, conducted by the composer – who was still only 19 years old.
-By the time I was 19 years old I was serving in Ceylon (Sri Lanka) with the Royal Air Force, having been forced to abandon my aspirations to a career in music for reasons which are dealt with in the Grammar School section of my main website (which starts here opens in a new window).
+By the time I was 19 years old I was serving in Ceylon (Sri Lanka) with the Royal Air Force, having been forced to abandon my aspirations to a career in music.

 The London Symphony Orchestra, conducted by Sir John Eliot Gardiner, were then joined on stage by some fine actors and the excellent Monteverdi Choir, for a performance of Mendelssohn’s complete music for Shakespeare’s A Midsummer Night’s Dream (including of course, the famous Wedding March.)
 It was quite remarkable.
 I have known and loved the music since I was at school, but this was the first time I had heard it ‘in context’.